Council of Ministers

-Council of Ministers is a traditional name given to the supreme executive organ in some governments.
+Council of Ministers is a traditional name given to the supreme executive organ in some governments, which advises the chief executive or head of state.
 It is usually equivalent to the term cabinet.
 The term Council of State is a similar name that also may refer to a cabinet, but the terms are not equal in certain countries (for example, in Spain and India).
 Councils of Ministers are usually composed of those government ministers who are responsible for a ministry.
 They are usually led by a President of the Council of Ministers, a term that is commonly translated, or used synonymously, as prime minister or premier.